luke-de-vos/word-maker/README.md

 ### FLAGS:

 - `-c`
-	- print generation with red and green highlights denoting particularly unusual or common generations respectively.
+	- print generation with green and highlights denoting particularly expected or unexpected generations respectively.
 	- see COLOR CODING section below for details
 - `-i`
-	- print the relative frequency and (rel freq - average rel freq) for the last character generated
+	- print the relative frequency and relative 'expectedness' for each character generated
-	- see COLOR CODING for details on the above values
+	- see COLOR CODING section below for details
-	- use with `-v`
+- `-m`
+	- wait for user to hit ENTER to generate next character.
 - `-max NUM`
 	- set maximum length of generated word to NUM
 - `-min NUM`
 	- set minimum length of generated word to NUM
 - `-n NUM`
 	- set n-gram length to NUM
-- `-s`
-	- wait for user to hit ENTER to generate next character.
-	- use with `-v`
 - `-t NUM`
 	- wait NUM seconds to generate next character.
-	- use with `-v`
 - `-v`
 	- print in-progress generation every time a character is generated